dtudk/pythonsupport-page/docs/install/macos/manual.rst

 Make sure that it says ``(base)`` next to your user name when opening the terminal.

 Finally type ``idle3`` in the terminal and press enter.
-This should open up a new window in which you will able to run python code.
+This should open up a new window in which you will able to run Python code.

 Now ensure the following: